Christine Aschbacher: Political career

-Chancellor of Austria Sebastian Kurz appointed Aschbacher to his cabinet in January 2020; she resigned amid thesis plagiarism scandal.
-According to allegations first levied by blogger Stefan Weber, Aschbacher has committed plagiarism and academic fraud in two these.
-According to Weber, that thesis includes a variety of “gobbledygook, nonsense and plagiarism” with over 20% of the paper coming from other sources that are not cited.
+Chancellor of Austria Sebastian Kurz appointed Aschbacher to his cabinet in January 2020; she resigned in 2021 amid thesis plagiarism accusations.

-Plagiarism scandal and resignation
+Plagiarism accusations and resignation

-On 7 January 2021 plagiarism researcher Stefan Weber exposed serious errors and plagiarism in Aschbacher's master's thesis, submitted to a college in Wiener Neustadt where she had been enrolled from 2002 to 2006.
-It soon became clear that the thesis was not only heavily plagiarized; other parts were written in rambling, grammatically incorrect German.
-The same was true of the doctoral dissertation which she submitted to a Slovak university while serving as minister in 2020.
+On 7 January 2021 plagiarism researcher Stefan Weber accused serious errors and plagiarism in Aschbacher's master's thesis, submitted to a college in Wiener Neustadt where she had been enrolled from 2002 to 2006.
+It soon emerged that she faced public accusations of plagiarism, with critics pointing to other parts allegedly written in rambling, grammatically incorrect German.
+The same accusations were raised against at the doctoral dissertation she submitted the Slovak University of Technology in Bratislava.
 On 9 January 2021, Aschbacher resigned from her post as minister.

+Aschbacher rejected all allegations of plagiarism and denied any wrongdoing in connection with the scandal, stating that her resignation was intended to protect her family from further media pressure.
+Subsequent institutional reviews did not uphold the plagiarism allegations against her: the proceedings at University of Applied Sciences Wiener Neustadt regarding her thesis were discontinued in 2021, and in February 2023, a review commission at the Slovak University of Technology in Bratislava concluded that her doctoral dissertation did not constitute plagiarism, allowing her to retain her PhD title.